imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 Here we outline the choice of options for validations to do on the obtained measurements:
 1. **Compare OPCODE measurement statistics between themselves and between different implementations** - inspect the means/quantiles/variances/distributions and look for abnormalities, list out and attempt to explain them.
 1. **Compare individual instruction vs entire program execution** - see how well does the former predict the latter (see [Individual measurement vs entire program execution measurement](#Individual-measurement-vs-entire-program-execution-measurement)).
-2. **Analyze individual OPCODEs dynamics** - generate a multitude of programs whereby the OPCODE is ran in varying circumstances.
+2. **Analyze individual OPCODEs dynamics** - generate a multitude of programs whereby the OPCODE is run in varying circumstances.
 See if the measurement error is random and we're accounting for all the dynamics of computational cost of the OPCODE.
 3. **Cross-environment OPCODE validation** - check OPCODEs which have drastically different relative estimates in different implementations/hardwares, look into whether the reason is intrinsic to the implementation/hardware or is due to error.
 4. **Impact on gas cost schedule** - estimate the gas costs, calibrate to the excluded OPCODEs and compare with current gas schedule.
-Repeat for estimations from various environments and methods.
+Repeat for estimates from various environments and methods.
 Analyze the impact of gas cost adjustments.
-3. **Historical validation** - check against blockchain history under normal conditions where the node is ran (see [Instrumenting and measuring the computations from blockchain history](#Instrumenting-and-measuring-the-computations-from-blockchain-history)).
+3. **Historical validation** - check against blockchain history under normal conditions where the node is run (see [Instrumenting and measuring the computations from blockchain history](#Instrumenting-and-measuring-the-computations-from-blockchain-history)).
 4. **Cross-timer validation** - capture all results using an alternative CPU cost proxy (e.g. instead of `runtimeNano` use `gotsc` CPU cycles), see how they compare.

 #### Instrumenting and measuring the computations from blockchain history